bereket-tadesse/Guillotine-game/README.md

-## Here are the possible actions a player can take prior to taking the card at the front of the line.
+## Here are the possible actions a player can take prior to taking the card at the front of the line:

 - Move the lead card back exactly 4 places.
 - Move the lead card back exactly 3 places.